neelsmith/Kanones.jl/quarry-pre-0.4/docs/implementation/overview.md

 ### Parsing delimited text to objects with `KanonesIO`

-The `readstemrow` and `readrulerow` functions apply appropriate subtypes of the `KanonesIO` abstract type to read each subdirectory of a `Kanones.Dataset`:  `stemsarray` cycles through all the subdirectories of the dataset, and applies  the `readstemrow` function to the file contents of stem tables, while `rulesarray`  applies the `readrulerow` function to the contents of rules tables.
+The `readstemrow` and `readrulerow` functions apply appropriate subtypes of the `KanonesIO` abstract type to read each subdirectory of a `Kanones.FilesDataset`:  `stemsarray` cycles through all the subdirectories of the dataset, and applies  the `readstemrow` function to the file contents of stem tables, while `rulesarray`  applies the `readrulerow` function to the contents of rules tables.

 To read stems and rules data, we use subtypes of the `KanonesIO` abstraction.
 In this example, the conventions for a dataset's layout dictate that the contents of the `stems-tables/nouns` directory should contain noun stems, so we'll read those files with a `NounIO`, which is a subtype of `KanonesIO`.